mdyd-dev/product-marketplace-template/README.md

 ## platformOS project

 - We assume you have basic understanding of platformOS
-- Otherwise we recommend https://documentation.platformos.com first
+- Otherwise we recommend starting with our [Get Started: pOS Marketplace Template](https://documentation.platformos.com/get-started/marketplace-template/marketplace-template) tutorial

 ## General rules